jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 *Verify the XC Nodes health.

-*Configure Network Connect to connect the Data Center networkto the AWS Network.
+*Configure Network Connect to connect the Data Center network to the AWS Network.

-*Test connectivity and configure Enhance Firewall for network security
+*Test connectivity and configure Enhanced Firewall for network security

-*Review network security events in the XC console.

 **Narrative:**
 Now that your XC Node is provisioned, it's time to verify, explore the XC Console and set up Network Connect to establish secure connectivity between the Data Center and AWS networks.
-After the setup is complete, you will test connectivity and verify network security.
+After the setup is complete, you will test connectivity and configure network security.

 |